 Handy Products For Maranta Propagation:

-Propagation By Cuttings
+Propagation By Prayer Plant Cuttings

 Begin by examining your plant, particularly the stem.
 Locate the points at which leaves will form from the stem.
 These are the leaf nodes, and are usually quite visible along the stem’s surface.

 Select a healthy and vigorous cutting, and remove it just below one of these leaf nodes.
-Be sure to leave the entire node intact, as that’s where roots will develop.
+Be sure to leave the entire node intact, as that’s where new roots will develop.
 Use a pair of sterilized pruning snips to make a clean cut.

 Dip about an inch of your cutting into water, then into a powdered rooting hormone.
 You can then place your cutting into your preferred potting medium.

 Be sure the potting mix remains moist.
-It helps to keep the humidity up around the leaves as well.
+It helps to keep the humidity up around the prayer plant’s leaves as well.
 Until your cutting forms roots, it will be absorbing moisture through the leaves as well as the soil.
 A cover or plastic bag helps keep the ambient moisture high.

 Try not to leave too many leaves on the stem.
 Usually a couple leaves will suffice.
 Keep your cutting in a low-light location initially.
 The reduced light will encourage rapid root development.

 As the cutting roots, you may see the leaves seeking out brighter light.
 Once this begins, you can start increasing the amount of time it’s exposed to less-humid air.
 As it adapts, remove its cover and move it to a brighter location.
+Voila!
+You have a propagated prayer plant.

 Prepare fresh potting medium and clean pots.
 Then, remove your plant from its existing pot.
 Gently brush off excess soil to expose the root system.